 While integrating efforts the PMAWCA already has underway, the partnership brings several unique aspects.
 It uses a participatory approach to define environmental and social concerns and the best approaches to solve them.
 In the future, it intends to bring the voices and enable the participation of all relevant actors: port authorities as well as vulnerable groups impacted by ports’ operations, the private industry, and decision-makers.

 The SPP will connect regional partners and global expertise and bring this combination to bear on the task of improving port sustainability.
-Regional collaboration with strong knowledge partners such as Africa’s ports community and MTCC will build the foundation for an innovative south-to-south approach through which to address the shared environmental and social issues.
+Regional collaboration with strong knowledge partners such as Marine Technology Cooperation center (MTCC) Africa and Africa’s ports community will build the foundation for an innovative south-to-south approach to address the shared environmental and social issues.
 A key partner in the implementation of the SPP is the Ports Environmental Network – Africa (PENAf) with expertise in sustainability and well-established connections with ports in West and Central Africa which will help to solidify the regional integration of the partnership.
 Bringing global expertise to the table such as EcoPorts or Green Marine will allow best practices to be integrated into the design and framework of the partnership.

 We look forward to getting the partnership underway.
 The World Bank will collaborate with all partners to identify priorities areas and bring in the expertise needed to enhance the sustainability of West Africa’s ports.